cabforum/servercert/docs/BR.md

 1. Initialize `A` to the applied-for FQDN or Wildcard Domain Name.
 2. Choose a validation method.
 If `A` is a Wildcard Domain Name, the CA MUST choose a validation method that allows wildcard issuance.
 If `A` is an Onion Domain Name, the CA MUST choose a validation method that allows Onion Domain Name issuance.
-3. If `A` is an FQDN:
+3. If `A` is an FQDN, choose at most one:
   a.
-Optionally, if the validation method allows CNAME lookups when choosing the ADN, replace `A` with the result of a DNS CNAME lookup of `A`.
+If the validation method allows CNAME lookups when choosing the ADN, replace `A` with the result of a DNS CNAME lookup of `A`.
-  b.
-Initialize `B` to the Base Domain Name of `A`.
   c.
-Optionally, if the validation method allows pruning domain labels when choosing the ADN, prune `N` Domain Labels from `A`, from left to right.
-The CA MUST choose a positive value of N such that `B` is either a suffix of or equal to the resulting `A`.
+If the validation method allows pruning domain labels when choosing the ADN, prune zero or more Domain Labels of `A` from left to right until encountering the Base Domain Name of `A` or the CA chooses to stop pruning, whichever comes first.
-  d.
-Use `A` as the ADN for this validation.
 4. If `A` is a Wildcard Domain Name:
   a.
 Remove "\*." from the left-most portion of `A`.
   b.
-Initialize `B` to the Base Domain Name of `A`.
-  c.
-Optionally, if the validation method allows pruning domain labels when choosing the ADN, prune `N` Domain Labels from `A`, from left to right.
-The CA MUST choose a positive value of N such that `B` is either a suffix of or equal to the resulting `A`.
+If the validation method allows pruning domain labels when choosing the ADN, prune zero or more Domain Labels of `A` from left to right until encountering the Base Domain Name of `A` or the CA chooses to stop pruning, whichever comes first.
-  d.
-Use `A` as the ADN for this validation.

 When the FQDN or Wildcard Domain Name is an Onion Domain Name, the CA SHALL validate it in accordance with Appendix B.